HongWuL/sAMPpred-GAT/README.md

 chmod +x generate_features_example.sh
 ./generate_features_example.sh
 ```
 The features of the examples will be genrerated if your tools and databases are configured correctly.
-The `BLAST Database error` means the nrdb90 or NR is failed to found, and `ERROR:   could not open file ... uniclust30_2018_08_cs219.ffdata` means the uniclust30_2018_08 is failed to found.
+The `BLAST Database error` means the nrdb90 or NR is failed to found, and `<font color='red'>ERROR:   could not open file ... uniclust30_2018_08_cs219.ffdata</font>` means the uniclust30_2018_08 is failed to found.

 If you want generate the features using your own file in fasta format, just follow the `generate_features_example.sh` and change the pathes into yours.